Best Black Friday deals 2020: All the early sales from Currys to Amazon and tips for shopping this year

 We predict there may be a desire to shop earlier to ensure purchases arrive in time for Christmas and retailers have noticed – many, like Currys, are offering price matching on their early sales, encouraging shoppers to buy earlier.
 Other retailers, such as Boots, are calling this year’s sale their biggest or best ever Black Friday.
 Some e-commerce sites are offering discount codes, such as a blanket 15% off, while others have selected certain products to go on sale.

 Amazon was one of the first retailers to launch their pre-Black Friday offers from late October, despite the fact that Prime Day took place just over 10 days before.
-The early Amazon Black Friday deals are live, running until 19th November and have included offers across all key products.
+The early Amazon Black Friday deals are live, running for just a few more days until 19th November and have included offers across all key products.

-This is your best guide to find out which popular sales and Black Friday offers are already live, where to find the best deals and our tips for shopping smartly and safely online to get the most out of the sales.
+This is your best guide to find out which popular sales and Black Friday offers are already live, where to find the best deals and our tips for shopping smartly and safely online.
 The team at RadioTimes.com will be updating you throughout the next few weeks with all the latest Black Friday news and the best deals across the UK.

-Since the deals will continue throughout November, we suggest bookmarking this page and checking back to see which brands have launched their discounts and where to find the biggest savings.
+Since the deals and discounts will continue throughout November, we suggest bookmarking this page and checking back to see which brands have launched their sales and where to find the biggest savings.

 Which retailers and brands have launched their Black Friday sales?

-We’ve rounded up the retailers who have already launched their Black Friday offers below, or are holding clearance or Christmas sales.
+We’ve listed the retailers who have already launched their Black Friday offers below, or are holding clearance or Christmas sales.
 Currys is the latest to launch early offers, running from 10th to 19th November.
+Amazon’s early sale also ends on 19th November.

-Scroll down to find the best tech and gaming deals, including the best prices for the Nintendo Switch and Apple AirPods, in addition to gift and advent calendar offers, and our Black Friday tips with advice for shopping safely online during deals season.
+Scroll down to find the best tech and gaming deals, including the best prices for the Nintendo Switch and Apple AirPods, in addition to gift, homeware and advent calendar offers, and our Black Friday tips with advice for shopping safely online during deals season.

 Early Black Friday deals: quick links